Obtuse Angle Shadowing Networks and Distance-Based Interpolation

 This first variant of the rule is of the type "Directed", and the connections are shown as arrows in the Demonstration.
 The type "Undirected" is a second variant of the obtuse angle shadowing rule and reads:

-in the network are NOT connected if there are two other points
+"Two points and in the network are NOT connected if there are two other points and such that is connected to and is connected to and both the angles and are obtuse."

 Undirected connections are shown as lines without arrowheads.